 Business Insurance for Small Business

-Get the cover your business needs at the right price
+Get the cover your business needs at an affordable price

-Whether you're a cafe owner with a staff of 5 people (including your coffee machine) or a small construction firm with a whole office for 20, getting the right insurance cover is crucial for every business.
+Whether you're a sole trader with one employee (you) or run a construction site with a 20 employees, getting the right insurance cover is crucial for every small business.
 You never know when things might go wrong, so it's better to be safe than sorry.

 So where do I start?

 Business insurance doesn't have to be confusing and difficult.
-Business Insurance Finder™ offers tools and guides to explain how it works and how to save money on insurance.
+Business Insurance Finder™ offers tools and guides to explain how it works and help you save money on cover.

 What is business insurance and why do I need it?

 Accidents can happen and any business runs the risk of losing its reputation, cash flow and ability to survive if disaster strikes.
 On top of all that, you could even have to dig into your own personal finances.

 Let's say you're a plumber and you incorrectly fix a pipe for a restaurant which forces it to stop operating for a month.
 You could be forced to pay out what the restaurant would have earned in that time – all because of a genuine mistake.

 This is why business insurance exists.
 It's protection for a range of things like getting sued and much more.